Elearnmarkets - Financial Market Learning

 • 5.
 Index PCR OI

-Range-bound trading is a trading method that aims to detect and profit from securities trading in price channels, such as stocks.
+The meaning of range-bound is the trading that aims to detect and profit from securities trading in price channels, such as stocks.

 When a securities trades between constant high and low prices for a while, this is known as a trading range.
 Price resistance is commonly found at the top of a security’s trading range, while price support is usually found at the bottom.